Commentary: Is stagflation returning in 2022?

 Social distancing, quarantines, and shutdowns diminished the ability to produce goods, provide services, travel and deliver merchandise.
 School and child care closures made it impossible for many parents to work.
 Meanwhile, the elimination of work requirements for some welfare programs, generous unemployment benefits, and rounds of stimulus checks disincentivized work.

-Although jobs are in ample supply (openings remain near an all-time high of 10.5 million), 4 million fewer people are working compared to just 2 years ago.
+Although jobs are in ample supply (openings remain near an all-time high of 10.5 million), 4 million fewer people are working compared to just two years ago.
 Many have dropped out of the labor force altogether.
-The proportion of the working-age population working or actively seeking employment is now under 62 percent—the lowest it’s been since the 1970s, when women were entering the workforce en masse.
+The proportion of the working-age population working or actively seeking employment is now under 62%—the lowest it’s been since the 1970s, when women were entering the workforce en masse.

 To fill open positions, employers are offering higher wages.
 These rising wages reflect a government-created shortage of willing workers rather than an increase in worker productivity.
 Indeed, productivity plunged more steeply in the last quarter than at any time since 1947.